P.F. Chang's Fried Rice (Copycat Recipe)

-P.F.
-Chang’s fried rice gets most of its flavor from a sauce that doesn’t appear in any of the online recipes I’ve seen.
-I tracked down the exact ingredients and techniques P.F.
-Chang’s uses and put together the complete recipe for every variation on their menu: chicken, beef, pork, shrimp, and vegetarian.
+Most of the flavor in P.F.
+Chang's fried rice comes from one sauce, and it doesn't show up in any of the online copycat recipes I've found.
+I took the dish apart and kept testing until a batch came out tasting exactly like the restaurant version.
+This is the full recipe for every variation on the menu: chicken, beef, pork, shrimp, and vegetarian.

-P.F.
-Chang’s makes a base sauce from chicken broth, sugar, soy sauce, mushroom dark soy sauce, oyster sauce, and rice wine, and they use it on roughly half the dishes on their menu, including their P.F.
-Chang’s Mongolian Beef.
-Once you have a batch of this in your fridge, the fried rice itself comes together in about three minutes.
-The other thing most home cooks overlook is how P.F.
-Chang’s prepares their proteins: every meat gets soaked in an alkaline soy marinade for up to 24 hours, then par-cooked using the Chinese technique of passing through the oil before the final stir-fry.
+That sauce is a blend of chicken broth, sugar, soy sauce, mushroom dark soy, oyster sauce, and rice wine.
+The same one kept turning up every time I tore apart another dish on the menu, including the P.F.
+Chang's Mongolian Beef, so a batch in the fridge does double duty.
+Once you have it, the fried rice comes together in about three minutes.
+The part most home cooks skip is the protein prep.
+I run every meat through an alkaline soy marinade for up to 24 hours, then par-cook it with the Chinese restaurant technique of passing through the oil before the final stir-fry.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.